© 2025 All Rights reserved WUSF

 Offensive coordinator Brian Hartline has worked his way up since joining the Ohio State coaching staff in 2017, after retiring from the NFL.

-The University of South Florida’s next head football coach will come with championship pedigree, straight from the staff of No. 1-ranked Ohio State, the defending national champion.
+The next leader of the University of South Florida’s football program comes with championship pedigree, straight from the staff of No. 1-ranked Ohio State, the defending national champion.

 ALSO READ: Golesh jumps from USF to Auburn.
 Bulls begin search for a new football coach

 Olave, Wilson and Jameson Williams, who spent two seasons with Ohio State before transferring to Alabama, were all first-round NFL picks in the 2022 draft.
-Smith-Njigba was a first-rounder in 2023 and Egbuka was this year.
+Smith-Njigba was a first-rounder in 2023 and Egbuka was this year with the Bucs.

 Also, K.J.
 Hill, who broke the school record for career receptions with 201, and teammates Parris Campbell and Terry McLaurin were coached by Hartline and then selected in the draft.